 It’s vital to always take your time finding a reputable, ethical puppy breeder.

 Partly because of the potential for poorly bred puppies to be dangerously aggressive.

 And partly because there has been a widespread historical problem of people doing exactly that – trying to create dangerous dogs as weapons or status symbols.

 Our sister site, the Happy Puppy Site, has an in depth guide to help you find a healthy puppy which is free from behavioral problems.

-German Pinschers and Dobermans are both energetic dogs which need lots of exercise and mental stimulation.
+German Pinschers and Dobermans are both energetic dogs.
+They need lots of exercise and mental stimulation.

-The German Pinscher is significantly smaller than the Doberman, so they are better suited to homes where fitting in a large dog bed, or storing huge bags of dog food is an issue.
-However, their need for exercise means they’re still not suited to apartment living.
+The German Pinscher is much smaller than the Doberman.
+So they are better suited to homes where fitting in a large dog bed, or storing huge bags of dog food is an issue.
+But, their need for exercise means they’re still not right to apartment living.